 Important hiring metrics to track include: application completion rate, time to hire, time to fill, cost of hire, quality of hire, and turnover.
-Depending on your organization, you may want to measure other metrics as well, but starting with these six metrics will give you key data points on where your hiring or onboarding process is lacking.
+Depending on your organization, you may want to measure other recruitment metrics as well, but starting with these will give you key data points on where your hiring or onboarding process is lacking.
 After you fix your pain points, watch as your turnover decreases and retention numbers increase.

 This metric measures how many candidates complete the initial application.
 You measure this by contrasting the number of people who began to apply for your open position (or even those who clicked the link to your job application) to the number of people who completed the job application.